w3c/scribejs/features.md

 scribejs, issue Issuenumber1, Issuenumber2
 ```

-This abbreviates a often used pattern in minute taking.
+This abbreviates an often used pattern in minute taking.
 (The same shorthand is also available for sub-topics.)

+Note that `scribejs` generates some “directives” (in the form of comments) into the generated minutes to these issues.
+This can be used by post-processing steps to, e.g., extract the discussion on a specific issue from the minutes, and add a comment to github automatically.
+See, e.g., the separate [scribejs postprocessing tool](https://github.com/iherman/scribejs-postprocessing).